-Our church communities are called to be places where the transformational love of God is embodied and life in all its fullness is a gift, which is offered to all people.
+Our church communities are called to be places where the transformational love of God is embodied and

 Principles

 Safeguarding is about the action the Church takes to promote a safer culture.
 This means we will:

 - promote the welfare of children, young people and adults - work to prevent abuse from occurring - seek to protect and respond well to those that have been abused.